thesis

 Reviewers

-- Professor Andreas Rauh, HDR, DCIS, Carl von Ossietzky University of Oldenburg, Germany,
+- Full Professor Andreas Rauh, HDR, DCIS, Carl von Ossietzky University of Oldenburg, Germany,

 - Associate Professor Sylvain Durand, HDR, ICube, INSA Strasbourg, France.